sundharvs/B1K/docs/challenge/evaluation.md

 }
 ```

+- Submit your results and models at [Google Form](https://forms.gle/54tVqi5zs3ANGutn7).
+    - To self-report your performance, check our [evaluation guide](./evaluation.md).
+    - You can view the leaderboard [here](./leaderboard.md).
+    - We encourage you to submit intermediate results and models to be showcased on our leaderboard.

+- Final model submission and evaluation:
+    - Submitted models and our compute specs
+        - The model should run on a single 24GB VRAM GPU.
+We will use the following GPUs to perform the final evaluation: RTX 3090, A5000, TitanRTX
+    - IP address-based evaluation: You can serve your models and provide us with corresponding IP addresses that allow us to query your models for evaluation.
+We recommend common model serving libraries, such as [TorchServe](https://docs.pytorch.org/serve/), [LitServe](https://lightning.ai/docs/litserve/home), [vLLM](https://docs.vllm.ai/en/latest/index.html), [NVIDIA Triton](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/index.html), etc.
+    - The same model with different checkpoints from the same team will be considered as a single entry.

 ** YOU ARE NOT ALLOWED TO MODIFY THE OUTPUT JSON IN ANY WAY **.
 Since each tasks will be evaluated on 20 instances and 5 rollout each, there should be 5k json files after the full evaluation.
 Zip them all and upload through google form.
 For privileged information track participants, zip your wrapper code and submit together with the result json files.

+**Challenge office hours**

+- Every Monday and Thursday, 4:30pm-6:00pm, PST, over [Zoom](https://stanford.zoom.us/j/92909660940?pwd=RgFrdC8XeB3nVxABqb1gxrK96BCRBa.1https://stanford.zoom.us/j/92909660940?pwd=RgFrdC8XeB3nVxABqb1gxrK96BCRBa.1).